 Novelists often pinpoint the start of a whirlwind romance as a moment when two strangers lock eyes across the room and feel an immediate spark, but it turns out love isn't the only relationship that ignites at first sight.
-According to a collection of studies, friendships can be forged within moments of meeting, too.
+Friendship is "a single soul inhabiting two bodies," said Aristotle.
+And according to a collection of studies, friendships can be forged within moments of meeting, too.

 Kelly Campbell, a psychology professor at California State University, San Bernardino, led a study about "friendship chemistry" to find out what causes two strangers to instantly bond.
 "When you first see the person, you don't realize how many judgments you're making, but you're actually gathering information that's telling you if this person [fulfills your needs]," she told New York Magazine.